 Get all your permaculture questions answered in this 60-minute live session.
 We’ll discuss what permaculture is and isn’t and how it fits into the global approach to societal change.
 We’ll also explore how permaculture can apply to your life, land and community.
-We’ll briefly discuss critiques of permaculture, how we navigate the digital space with our online community, wiki and blog, and, coming soon, the farm.
+We’ll briefly discuss critiques of permaculture, and how we navigate the space with our online community, blog, and, permaculture farm.

 And don’t worry, there will be lots of time for questions!